 High School Summer School

-High School Summer Learning is an opportunity for high school students to clear incompletes from the 2020-2021 school year, accelerate, or recover credits during the time between school years.
-The summer sessions are condensed versions of content provided during the school year, and students must have their course requests validated by their counselor before being enrolled.
+High School Summer Learning is an opportunity for high school students accelerate or recover credits during the time between school years.
+The summer session is a condensed version of content provided during the school year, and students must have their course requests validated by their counselor before being enrolled.

 Students who choose to accelerate may do so through Fulton Virtual School during the summer.
 Acceleration courses require tuition.

-Summer Learning courses will also be offered for special education students who require an adapted curriculum (those assessed on the Georgia Alternate Assessment 2.0) that need to clear incompletes from spring 2020, fall 2020 or spring 2021.
-These students can choose to participate in face-to-face summer learning June 7 - June 24 OR July 1 - July 22.
+Summer Learning courses will also be offered for special education students who require an adapted curriculum (those assessed on the Georgia Alternate Assessment 2.0).
+These students will participate in face-to-face summer learning June 8 - July 8.
 The content will focus on the core content areas: English/Language Arts, Mathematics, Science, and Social Studies.

 Summer Learning Registration